 Stay connected to the latest Healthcare Career Advice easily through Facebook.

 Education & Training

 To become a Psychiatric Aide, professionals must obtain a postsecondary certificate or their Associate’s Degree in psychiatric for mental health technology.
 Typically, these programs are offered through community colleges or technical schools and include in-class didactics and supervised field experience.
 During classes, students will take courses in counseling, psychology, biology and more.
 Once these educational requirements are met and employment is gained, Mental Health Assistants may be expected to complete additional on-site training.
 Learn about other careers in mental health.

 “At the time I applied for my position as a Psychiatric Aide at the hospital, my facility wanted applicants who had either a degree in Psychology or with experience working in mental health, which I had,” Williams recalled.
 “I had experience working on my university’s campus within the Disability Support Services, an office which focused on helping students who had physical and mental disabilities.
 I had also worked as a Home Health Aide which helped me learn how to provide one-on-one care, chart patients’ well-being for the day and really connect with people.”
 Clearly the work experience helped her land her first career role!

-To advance in a career as a Psychiatric Aide, professionals can consider pursuing additional education or obtaining licensure.
+To advance in a career as a Psychiatric Aide, professionals can consider pursuing additional education or obtaining license.
 While a license is not required to practice in most states (excluding California), this credential may certainly help a professional in this field to advance faster.
 Mental Health Aides may also obtain additional certifications, or ask to take on increasing responsibilities.

 Experience & Skills